Hillsborough disaster: Victims

 Two sisters, three pairs of brothers, and a father and son were among those who died, as were two men about to become fathers for the first time: 25-year-old Steven Brown of Wrexham and 30-year-old Peter Thompson of Widnes.
 Jon-Paul Gilhooley, aged 10, was the youngest person to die.
 His cousin, Steven Gerrard, then aged 8, went on to become Liverpool F.C.'s captain.
 Gerrard has said the disaster inspired him to lead the team he supported as a boy and become a top professional football player.
 The oldest person to die at Hillsborough was 67-year-old Gerard Baron, an older brother of former Liverpool player Kevin Baron.

-Stephen Whittle is considered by some to be another victim of Hillsborough, as due to work commitments, he had sold his ticket to a friend (whom he and his family chose not to identify), who then died in the disaster; the resulting feeling of survivor guilt is believed to be the main reason he took his own life in February 2011.
+Stephen Whittle is considered by some to be another victim of Hillsborough, as due to work commitments, he had sold his ticket to a friend (whom he and his family chose not to identify), who then died in the disaster; the resulting feeling of survivor guilt is believed to be the main reason he took his own life at age 50 in February 2011.
+In addition, it was also noted that Whittle became withdrawn from friends and family, and was unable to go to football matches due to his guilt and related feeling of responsibility for his friend's death.

-The majority of victims who died were from Liverpool (37) and Greater Merseyside (20).
+The majority of victims who died were from Liverpool (38) and Greater Merseyside (20).
 A further 20 were from counties adjacent to Merseyside.
 An additional three victims came from Sheffield with two more living in counties adjacent to South Yorkshire.
 The remaining 14 victims lived in other parts of England.

 Ages

 Of those who died, 79 were aged under 30, 38 of whom were under 20, and all but three of the victims were aged under 50.
-Andrew Devine, who was 22 at the time of the disaster, died in 2021 at the age of 55.